ChristopherRoy1/logitrack/readme.md

 The interface leverages Django's built-in templating system and the database is sqllite3.

+## Django project structure

+In case the reader is not familiar with Django & the role that each files play, I've included a short description below of the more important files:

+- `logitrack\urls.py` and `inventory\urls.py`: Files used to map urls to the views that should handle them
+- `inventory\views.py`: Python functions and classes that receive HTTP requests and prepare HTTP responses
+- `inventory\forms.py`: Python classes that control the forms displayed to the user to prepare form submissions for the server
+- `inventory\models.py`: Python classes that provide an abstraction over the underlying database, allowing for db field definitions & relationships
+- `inventory\tests.py`: A series of Python classes and functions that are used to execute automated tests against the web application
+- `inventory\templates\*`: All files in this directory correspond to template files which contain tags that are interpreted by Django's templating engine and returned as responses to requests made to the server

 ## Build instructions
 These build instructions can followed using a Unix terminal to install Logitrack on your local machine.
 It's possible that you may need superuser priviledges to install the project's dependencies on your computer.